 To use any features related to maps, you need to download and install the maps on the instrument.
-The VIAVI JDMapCreator will help you to download maps.
-Ensure the JDMapCreator application on your computer is connected to the instrument via LAN.
+The VIAVI JDMapCreator will help you download maps.
+Make sure the JDMapCreator application on your computer is connected to the instrument via LAN.
 You can send a map file with a single layer to the instrument directly by using the Send to EQP menu in JDMapCreator.
-For information about how to use the JDMapCreator, see the JDMapCreator 2.0 User Guide.
+For more information on how to use the JDMapCreator, see the JDMapCreator 2.0 User Guide.

-- 1 Plug in your USB flash drive that has a map file in .mcf file type created in JDMap-Creator. - 2 Tap the Load ( - 3 Navigate to the map file that you want to open.
+- 1 Plug in your USB flash drive that has a map with a file type of .mcf created in JDMapCreator. - 2 Tap the Load ( - 3 Navigate to the map file that you want to open.